-- In the driver dialog (Mac OS Print dialog): select custom instead of standard print-quality options, then check the More Passes box. - NOTE: The More Passes option results in slower printing, but it does not increase the amount of ink used. - TIP: Instead of using this option, consider using the Image Diagnostics Print to identify the printhead or printheads that are causing the problem, and then clean or replace them.
-See The Image Diagnostics">The Image Diagnostics Print on page 133.
+- In the driver dialog (Mac OS Print dialog): select custom instead of standard print-quality options, then check the More Passes box. - On the Embedded Web Server's Submit Job page: select Basic settings > Print quality > Custom.
+Set Quality level to Best, and More passes to Yes. - NOTE: The More Passes option results in slower printing, but it does not increase the amount of ink used. - TIP: Instead of using this option, consider using the Image Diagnostics Print to identify the printhead or printheads that are causing the problem, and then clean or replace them.
+See The Image Diagnostics Print on page 155.